We need more young people to solve world problems

 Specifically, Goal #4 focuses on the knowledge and skills needed to promote “sustainable development” and “sustainable lifestyles,” human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development.

-Events for global citizens
+Events for active global citizens

 We believe fostering intercultural learning is a powerful tool to bring diverse communities together and address conflicts and challenges.
 Be inspired by AFS intercultural learning events around the world.